Clickthrough research data reveals the importance of 1st, 2nd or 3rd position in Google

 This post updates on previous research, summarised by Chris Soames, an analysis of natural search clickthrough rates (CTRs) from Optify showed the importance of Page 1 and, in particular the top 3 positions.
 The AWR data has the advantage that is updated regularly based on reports across their clients, so samples thousands of sites.
 It also has some category breakdown and also takes screen resolution for smartphone into account.

 Chris also showed how you can use this curve to model the search volume you will get for different positions - this can be used to make the case for more investment in SEO.

 The Optify data wasn’t across all industries and also limited in that it didn’t isolate the impact of brand terms (which account for a high proportion of search and tend to have a higher percentage of clicks on the top position).

-Given these limitations of the Optify data, it was good to see a cross-industry comparison of CTRs recently published by MEC Manchester.
+Given these limitations of the Optify data, it was good to see a cross-industry comparison of CTRs published by MEC Manchester.
 Their infographic showing Google clickthrough rates by position certainly makes for interesting reading.

 Brand vs non-brand clickthrough rates

 You can clearly see the higher clickthrough rates for brand terms here and how they impact the overall rates.